hyperledger/caliper/CONTRIBUTING.md

 Before opening an issue, make sure that:
 1. You read the documentation carefully, so the observed error does not stem from incorrect Caliper configuration or usage.
 2. You searched older issues (or other forums) for your question, maybe it is already answered/fixed.
-3. It is worth to ask around on Rocket.Chat, maybe other users already encountered your issue/task, and managed to solve it.
+3. It is worth to ask around on Discord, maybe other users already encountered your issue/task, and managed to solve it.

 > When opening an issue about a potential bug or feature request, make sure to properly fill and format the issue contents!